 Off Roading at Kali Kuning River

-The fun part of Mount Merapi Jeep tour was bashing through the muddy waters of River Kali Kuning.
+The fun part of the Jeep tour was bashing through the muddy waters of River Kali Kuning.
 Since we were a large group occupying many jeeps, it was fun to go through the waters come out and see our friends scream as they waded through the water.

 Despite its smoke and lava and frequent eruptions, the mountains attract adventure lovers.
-There are tour operators who will take you for a hike to the top of Mount Merapi.
-These tours are done both during the day and night.
-Night tours end at the sunrise time and I assume the view would be splendid.
+There are tour operators who will take you for a hike to the top of the mountain.
+These tours are done both during the day and at night.
+Night tours end at sunrise time and I assume the view would be splendid.
 You can even do a tour of the base camp.